-Assignment is the work that a teacher gives to the pupils to after the class work.
-This is an extra work to do whether from home or any other place.
+The assignment is the work that a teacher gives to the pupils after the class work.
+This is extra work to do whether from home or any other place.
 The assignment may be from the day’s topic of lesson or the topic to teach them in the next class.

 The teacher gives the pupils the following assignment.

 - Explain the types of subordinate clauses with examples.